-– Spiritual Direction and Faith sharing: All MtM participants choose a Spiritual Director or Soul Friend who seeks to be a personal, spiritual companion, facilitating the integration of new insights, personal spiritual growth and development.
-Weekly Faith Sharing in small groups enables participants to glean new self-knowledge by sharing personal experiences, faith challenges and opportunities.
+– Spiritual Direction and Faith-Sharing: All MtM participants choose a spiritual director who seeks to be a personal, spiritual companion, facilitating the integration of new insights, personal spiritual growth and development.
+Weekly faith-sharing in small groups enables participants to glean new self-knowledge by sharing personal experiences, faith challenges and opportunities.

 – Sharing of community life, faith and life experiences is essential to the MtM program.
 Free time is built into the program, including most afternoons and evenings, and Saturdays and Sundays.
 All participants are expected to disengage from active ministry commitments to devote their time and energies to the sabbatical process.